supasuma/react-teaching/src/pages/3-react-state-lesson.md

 our cute doggy photos.

 Every time `this.setState()` is called the `render()` method will be triggered; regardless of whether the photo has actually changed or not!
-In some cases this can become inefficient but there is a React lifecycle method to help with this `shouldComponentUpdate(nextProps)`.
+In some cases this can be inefficient but there is a React lifecycle method to help with this `shouldComponentUpdate(nextProps, nextProps)` - though according to the React docs it is rarely used.

 In order to update a cute doggy photo every three seconds we need to set up a timer and for this we use some lifecycle methods.